ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 Removing the ending modifiers of words, leaving the stem of the word
 ### Lemmatization
 A more calculated form of stemming which ensures proper lemma results from removing the word modifiers.
+### Decision Point
+Also known as a decision rule or threshold, is a cut off point in which anything below the cutoff is determined to be a certain class and anything above the cut off is the other class
+### Accuracy
+The number of true positives plus the number of the true negatives divided by the total number of examples
+### Unbalanced Classes
+When one class is far more frequently observed than another class
+### Model Training
+Determining the model parameter values
+### Confusion Matrix
+In the binary case a 2x2 matrix indicating hte number of true positive, true negatives, fake positives, and false negatives
+### Sensitivity
+Also recall, is teh proportion of true positive which are correctly classified
+### Specificity
+The proportion of true negatives which are correctly classified
+### Precision
+The number of true positives divided by the true positives plus false positives
+### F1 Precision
+The harmonic mean of the precision and recall
+### Validation
+The technique of holding out some portion of examples to be tested separately from the set of examples used to train the model
+### Generalize
+The ability of a model to perform well on the test set as well as examples beyond the test set
+### Receiver Operator Characteristic Curve
+Also ROC curve, is a plot of how the specificity and sensitivity change as the decision threshold changes.
+The area under the ROC curve, or AUC, is the probability
+### Hyperparameter
+Any parameter associated with a mode which is not learned